• Skip to primary navigation

 Black Bean Sweet Potato Soup

-• Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
+- Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer.
 Cover and cook for 10 to 12 minutes or until sweet potato is tender.

 Avocado Lime Crema